tonysneed/Demo.AspNetCore.EF6/Readme.md

             _dbContext.Entry(product).State = EntityState.Deleted;
             await _dbContext.SaveChangesAsync();
         }

-        protected override void Dispose(bool disposing)
-        {
-            _dbContext.Dispose();
     }
-    }
     ```

-12. Test the controller by running the app and submitting some requests.
+13. Test the controller by running the app and submitting some requests.
     - Use Postman or Fiddler
     - Set Content-Type header to application/json
     - The database should be created automatically